busy-boys/coach-roach/README.md

 - https://github.com/Busy-Boys/

-## TEMP INFO TO REMOVE!!!!!!

-## Naming Conventions

-### GH Issues

-`<storymap-activity-code> - issue/task title`\
-eg.\
-`A.10.10 - Password Hashing`

-### Branches

-`<relevant-gh-issue>`\
-eg.\
-`A.10.10-password-hashing`

-### Commits

-`<storymap-activity-code>-<commit-messgae>`\
-eg.\
-`A.10.10: brypt hook working on seeds`

-## Branches

-- main: this will be used the same as last project.
-This should be the working version with merges made to this branch when an issue/task is fixed/finished.
-- deploy: this is set to automatically update the server after a PR/merge to this branch.This will be done when we are happy with the state of main and we can then PR main over to deploy.
-This should help us avoid breaking changes from ending up on the live version of the site.

 ## Linting Setup

 I have included all the config files in the repo so you should just be able to: